UCDglobalchange/California_Almond_ClimateChange/README.md

 **Calculte ACIs:** Python codes to calculate ACIs from gridMET and MACA are available in folder ***Calculate_ACI***

 ## Run LASSO regression ##
-We used the function *sklearn.linear_model.LassoCV*  from Python package —— scikit-learn.
+We used the function *sklearn.linear_model.LassoCV*  from Python package —— scikit-learn ([Scikit-learn: Machine Learning in Python](https://jmlr.csail.mit.edu/papers/v12/pedregosa11a.html), Pedregosa et al., JMLR 12, pp. 2825-2830, 2011).
 We calibrated the function by providing a list of alphas (penalty parameters), passing intergers (1-1000) to random state for reproducible outputs, and passing fit_intercept to *False*.
 The code to run LASSO regression is ***Almond_lasso.py***.

 ## Yield projection ##
 After obtaining statistical relationship between gridMET-ACIs and historical county-level yields, we run ***MACA_projection.py*** to project yield based on MACA climate datasets(historical:1950-2005; future:2006-2099 under RCP4.5 and RCP8.5) and compute cropland area-weighted California statewide almond yield.